async-labs/builderbook/README.md

   MAILCHIMP_ORDERED_LIST_ID="XXXXXX"
   ```

-- Before you start app, create `env-config.js` file at app' root.
-It's purpose is to make Stripe's public keys (keys that start with `pk`) available on client.
+- Before you start the app, create a `env-config.js` file at the app's root.
+This file makes Stripe's public keys (keys that start with `pk`) available on client.
 Content of this file:
   `env-config.js` :
   ```
   const dev = process.env.NODE_ENV !== 'production';